hessM235/Simple-Library/README.md

 # lendingLibrary
 This program models a lending library.
-A borrower can borrow books and/or DVDs.
+A customer can borrow books and/or DVDs.
 Books are due in 3 weeks and DVDs are due in one week.
 Books and DVDs are materials.
-DVDs msut be licensed to be borrowed.
+DVDs must be licensed to be borrowed.
 Books are added and found via the BookCatalog class.

 This project contains sample code to display competency in Java SE -- namely mine.
 Moreover, the lending library project is meant to showcase concepts which are crucial for any successful Java developer to know.